Giacomo Barozzi da Vignola

 Giacomo Barozzi da Vignola (/vɪnˈjoʊlə/ vin-YOH-lə, /viːnˈ-/ veen--, [ˈdʒaːkomo baˈrɔttsi da (v)viɲˈɲɔːla]; 1 October 1507 – 7 July 1573), often simply called Vignola, was one of the great Italian architects of 16th century Mannerism.
 His two great masterpieces are the Villa Farnese at Caprarola and the Jesuits' Church of the Gesù in Rome.
 The three architects who spread the Italian Renaissance style throughout Western Europe are Vignola, Serlio and Palladio.
 He is often considered the most important architect in Rome in the Mannerist era.

 Biography

 Jacopo Barozzi was born at Vignola, near Modena (Emilia-Romagna).

-He began his career as architect in Bologna, supporting himself by painting and making perspective templates for inlay craftsmen.

-He made a first trip to Rome in 1536 to make measured drawings of Roman temples, with a thought to publish an illustrated Vitruvius.
+He began his career as an architect in Bologna, supporting himself by painting and making perspective templates for inlay craftsmen.
+He made his first trip to Rome in 1536 to make measured drawings of Roman temples, with a thought to publish an illustrated Vitruvius.
 Then François I called him to Fontainebleau, where he spent the years 1541–1543.
 Here he probably met his fellow Bolognese, the architect Sebastiano Serlio and the painter Primaticcio.